MHickey2/First_Project/README.md

 ----
 ## User Stories
 ### As a first time user to the site, I want to …..<a name="firsttimeuser"></a>
-- i want to learn more about the topics within the site.
+- I want to learn more about the topics within the site.
-- I want to disover the content within the site in relation to my interests.
+- I want to disover the content within the site relating to my interests.
 - I want to learn if there are possible solutions to help me gain more balance in my life.
 - I want to find simple changes that I can integrate into my life that will make a difference.
-- I want to employ a one stop approach that incorporates a range of options
+- I want to employ a one stop approach that incorporates a range of options.
 - I want this information to be concise and easy to find and utilize.
-- I want access to resouces that I can access and can help me find more indepth knowledge in specific areas.
+- I want access to resouces that can help me find more indepth knowledge in specific areas.
 - I want to sign up for a newsletter to keep updated on more information on a regular basis.
 - I want to utilize social media links to join with like minded people and I can learn and share information with them.
   <br/>

 ### As a regular user of the site, I want to …...  <a name="regularuser"></a>
-- I want to have updated information and possibly more expansion to cover more areas within the remit of the site.
+- I want to have updated information on content within the remit of the site.
-- I would like an updated Resources List.
+- I would like an updated Resource List.
 - I want more opportunities to be interactive and share my opinions with others.
  <br/>

 ### As the site owner, I want to …..    <a name="siteowner"></a>
-- Provide a compendium of information that offers the user insights and tips to the users on how to create more balance in their life.
+- Provide a compendium of information that offers the user insights and tips to create more balance in their lives.
 - Engage with the site users and discover ways to improve the site and provide information relevant to my user's needs.
 - I want to extend the knowledge base within my site and use innovative ways to keep my users satisfied.
-- Discover any shortcomings in the present site, and use user feedback to improve the user experience within the site.

   <br/>